Skip to content

 Encircle Floor Plan is the fastest and easiest way for restorers to capture properties for their sketch.
 It has been designed to be part of a restorer’s workflow when they arrive onsite at every job.

-Any field team member can capture a property in an average of 5 minutes, using only their smartphone, from directly within the Encircle mobile app.
+Any field team member can capture a property in minutes, using only their smartphone, from directly within the Encircle mobile app.
 A precise, digital 2D floor plan is delivered back into the Encircle claim in 90 mins on average (always within 6 hours).

 When should I use it?